 Just in case you start thinking that planning everything sounds too hard, think for just a few moments about the alternative.
 The alternative is the other way where you just dive in and start doing something.
 Planning first won’t guarantee that you won’t make mistakes or run into a dead end.
 Not planning though is just rolling the dice.
 Basically it’ll be a mess waiting to happen.

-You can expect to get more and more frustrated by the hour while you try to fill out the sections on some cheap WordPress template you bought.
+You can expect to get more and more frustrated by the hour while you try to rewrite the placeholder text and replace stock images on some cheap WordPress template you bought.
 Or even worse, you might be sitting in front of a nice looking and expensive custom website that you’re still paying off.

 When you finally get tired of fighting with your website, you’ll either give up or end up paying someone to fix everything for you.
 Now that’s a mess.
 And it’s a pricey one.

-If that scenario isn’t bad enough, think about how much money your website isn’t earning for you during all that time.
+If that scenario isn’t bad enough, think about how much money your website isn’t helping you earn during all that time.

-Feeling more motivated to start planning?
+Feeling more motivated to start planning instead?
 I hope so.
 Read on.

-Planning your content before you start building you website gives you some serious advantages.
+Planning your content before you contact a web designer (or start building a site yourself) gives you some serious advantages.

 Want to save days, weeks, or months wondering what to write?
 How would you like to look like the professional you really are (or want to be)?
 Want to get your website online fast?
 Would you like your customers to trust you and keep coming back for more?

 Movies and television shows start with the story first.
 So do video games.
 All these media start with a primary message (a goal) and then create a story to deliver that message.
 This all happens long before the cameras start rolling or the game designers sit down to work.
-A website should work the same way.
+When it’s done well, building a website works the same way.

 Start thinking “content first” and this is what you can expect:

-- Better understanding your business, who will visit your website, and how they got there.
+- Better understanding of your business, who will visit your website, and how they get there.

-- Structuring your website based on testable reasons, not your whims.
+- Structuring your website based on testable reasons, not your assumptions and whims.